Chong (film)

-Chong is a 2000 Japanese medium-length film (54 min) directed by Lee Sang-il.
-It premiered in 2000 at the Pia Festival in Tokyo, but was only released on April 21, 2001 for Pia production.
+Blue – Chong (青〜chong〜), also known as Chong, is a 2000 Japanese medium-length film (54 min.) directed by Sang-il Lee.
+It premiered in 2000 at the Pia Film Festival in Tokyo, but was only released on April 21, 2001 by Pia Production.
 A comedy drama, it depicts the life of a high school student attending a Korean school in Japan, especially focusing on the school baseball team.

 It was produced in 1999 as a graduation piece at the Japan Film School and won four awards including the Grand Prix at the Pia Film Festival (PFF) 2000.
-It is Lee Sang-il's directorial debut, before his first feature film two years later.
+It is Sang-il Lee's directorial debut, before his first feature film two years later.
 It is also the debut work of cinematographer Shin Hayasaka.